sgermain06/node-int64-native/README.md

-# int64-native
+# int64-native-node12

-`int64-native` is a simple `uint64_t` wrapper for JavaScript, enabling the use of 64-bit unsigned integers from node.
+`int64-native-node12` is a simple `uint64_t` wrapper for JavaScript, enabling the use of 64-bit unsigned integers from node. **This version was modified to work with NodeJS v0.12+**

 ## Why?

-`int64-native` was originally developed to support reasonable handling of 64-bit ID columns in databases.
+`int64-native-node12` was originally developed to support reasonable handling of 64-bit ID columns in databases.
 There are other 64-bit integer modules out there, but AFAICT all of them are pure JavaScript; native `uint64_t` seemed like a better way to handle this!